equinor/radix-public-site/public-site/site/docs/topic-sla/index.md

 - **Uptime:** "Best-effort", but no guarantee of uptime.
 Planned maintenance is announced as early as possible.

 **Please note:** applications hosted in the Playground cluster may need to be re-registered after maintenance, upgrades or migrations.
-All such required actions from your part will be communicated in the Radix channels.
+All such required actions from your part will be communicated in the Radix slack channel.